awslabs/synchro-charts/packages/doc-site/docs/properties.md

     Specifies the window of data which will be visible within the widget.

     - `start`: Date

-        The earliest date within the viewport.
+      (Optional) The earliest date within the viewport.
+Leave blank when viewing live time frames.

     - `end`: Date

-        The latest date within the viewport.
+      (Optional) The latest date within the viewport.
+Leave blank when viewing live time frames.

     - `yMin`: number